kozodoi/archived-website/README.md

 - 📚 [my ML publications](https://kozodoi.me/papers/) with paper abstracts and full-text PDFs
 - 🗣 [my tech talks](https://kozodoi.me/talks/) with links to presentation slides and talk videos
 - 🧩 [my certifications](https://kozodoi.me/certifications/) with links to certificates and completed courses
-- 🎓 [my teaching experience](https%//kozodoi&me/teaching/) at the Humboldt University of Berlin

 ---